tperich/react-typescript-boilerplate/README.md

  - [ ] Improve docker compose files (better support for production)
  - [ ] Add support for .env files as a main point of config
+ - [ ] Write unit tests with Jest
+ - [ ] Write integration tests with Jest
  - [ ] Add .github-actions.yml and Jenkinsfile example files